collapsed-stacks/atheism/questions/936/is-religion-to-blame-for-honor-killing.md

 - posted by: [Dave Gilbert](https://stackexchange.com/users/-1/238-dave-gilbert) on 2010-12-17
 - score: 6

-<p>So long as cultures believe they have the authority given to them by their god(s) and their earth bound religious leaders to commit such acts of inhumanity, then yes.
+So long as cultures believe they have the authority given to them by their god(s) and their earth bound religious leaders to commit such acts of inhumanity, then yes.
 Religion is to blame and belief systems should be challenged.
-We are after all living in the 21st Century. </p>
+We are after all living in the 21st Century.

 ## Answer 939